Hand-picked 77 pricing sections, scored across conversion best practices. See what the best do differently.

 The fix isn't redesigning the pricing table.
 It's adding 2-3 elements.
 An anchoring badge takes 10 minutes.
 A "cancel anytime" line is one sentence.
 The gap between a score of 17 and 67 is three missing best practices.

 Want to know which best practices your pricing section is missing?
-Run a free audit →
+Try our landing page audit →

 Real examples from top SaaS landing pages, scored and analyzed.